kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 from all your projects around.
 Consult the section « Global WP Cache Setup » below for details.

+# Qualified Test Results

+To be accepted by Frama-CI, tests in « qualif » configuration must be easily reproducible on any platform.
+This is checked by running WP with flag `-wp-msg-key success-only` which is set by the default in the qualif test configuration.
+Hence, a qualified test result only contains proof status that are either:
+- failed
+- valid for qed or script
+- cached for alt-ergo in all cases
+- valid, unknown or stepout for native Alt-Ergo
+- valid or unknown for (native) Coq

+This excludes any timeout with native Alt-Ergo, which must be turned into some reproducible stepout by setting `-wp-steps` and `-wp-timeout` options accordingly.
+Please choose a step limit that makes large enough to ensure the goal is not provable, but small enough to make alt-ergo decide quickly.

 # Global WP Cache Setup (for wp-qualif)

 All prover results for test configuration `qualif` shall be cached in a dedicate GitLab repo.
 This considerally speed-up the process of running those tests, from hours downto minutes.

 To ease the management of cache entries accross merge requests, _all_ cache entries shall be merged into the _same_ master branch of a global